 If you do find yourself being charged with a crime relating to guns and you are not fully educated about federal vs state gun laws, you will have a difficult time fighting your case.
 It is highly recommended that you secure legal representation who thoroughly understands gun crime defense.

-When it comes to your legal rights when charged with a gun crime in Texas, contact a federal crimes attorney in El Paso in order to get the best legal representation for your case.
+When it comes to your legal rights when charged with a gun crime in Texas, contact a criminal defense attorney in order to get the best legal representation for your case.
 To properly defend your rights, be sure to contact a knowledgeable attorney as soon as you are charged in order to assist you in fighting your case to a favorable outcome.